Génesis Carmona: Media and family response

 In an interview with Spanish newspaper ABC, Carmona's friend and fellow protester Héctor Rotunda said Carmona was shot when a group of about 50 individuals outfitted in red (and thus believed to be government supporters) approached the demonstration and fired a burst of about 10 rounds at protesters.
 Mourners at Carmona's funeral stated she was "killed by government mercenaries."
 Some foreign news sources said that pro-government paramilitaries were the ones who shot and killed her.
 Carmona's mother has also stated that the attackers were clearly identifiable in videos as Venezuelan government supporters and that Venezuelan authorities did "nothing" to clarify Carmona's death.

 Some have blamed Francisco Ameliach for Carmona's death.
 Days before Carmona was killed, the governor of the state of Carabobo, Francisco Ameliach, called on Unidades de Batalla Bolívar-Chávez (Units of Battle Hugo Chávez, UBCh), in a tweet, asking UBCh to launch a rapid counterattack against protesters saying that the order would come from the President of the National Assembly, Diosdado Cabello.
 After Carmona's death, Venezuela's anti-government protesters placed posters in various areas of Valencia, condemning Ameliach's tweet and linked it to the killing of Carmona.

 Venezuelan government's response

 The President of Venezuela, Nicolás Maduro, expressed his condolences to Carmona's family and to the people who loved her.
-He also said that it had been "well-established" by the government's CICPC ballistic research and witnesses that violent groups from the opposition were responsible for her death.
 Minister of the Interior, Miguel Rodríguez Torres, reported that the bullet that killed her came from her own ranks during the anti-government march.

 Only one PSUV member, Juan Maza, was placed on parole, having to report every 15 days.
 However, as of 18 February 2017, three years after Carmona's death, the Venezuelan has never resolved the case surrounding her death.